-The sand savannah is home to numerous animal species, including the gemsbok, impala, jackal and cheetah, as well as the indigenous San people, who today have their main settlement area here.
+The sand savannah is home to numerous animal species, including the oryx antelope, impala, jackal and cheetah, as well as the indigenous San people, who today have their main settlement area here.
 Thus, the Kalahari is a place where both the nature and culture of Namibia is visible and tangible.

 Ondili allows guests to immerse themselves in the beauty of this living desert.
 On hikes, safaris and excursions into the wild we give our Africa travellers an impression of the endless expanses of the Kalahari Desert.
 Overnight stays in the middle of this savannah, surrounded by dunes up to 30 metres high and an array of fascinating animals, we offer our guests deep insights into the cultural and natural heritage of this landscape.